drrh12/Grid/README.md

 # Container

 ## display: grid
-  - transform the container in grid style
+  - Transform the container in grid style

 ## grid-template-column
+  - The grid-template-columns CSS property defines the line names and track sizing functions of the grid columns.

 ## grid-template-rows
+  - The grid-template-rows CSS property defines the line names and track sizing functions of the grid rows.

 ## grid-template-areas